[Last updated October 21, 2024]

 The cost of Medicare Supplement plans can vary widely depending on which option you choose and where you purchase it.
 For example, Medicare Supplement Plan A typically costs less than Medicare Supplement Plan F because the latter covers more benefits.

 It is important to note that all Medigap plans of the same letter must provide the same benefit structure, no matter which insurance carrier offers them.
-So, for instance, all Medigap Plan C policies cover the same list of benefits, regardless of where the plan is purchased.
+For instance, all Medigap Plan C policies cover the same list of benefits, regardless of where the plan is purchased.
 However, the premium could differ from one insurance company to another, so it is critical to compare the cost of Medigap plans from several different carriers before you commit to one.

-When can I sign up for a Medigap plan?
+When can I sign up?

 The Medigap open enrollment period begins the first month you have Medicare Part B coverage.
 During this time, you may enroll in Medicare Supplement Insurance without going through the medical underwriting process.
 You could keep your Medigap premium cost down by purchasing a plan during this initial eligibility window because insurance carriers are not allowed to conduct medical underwriting and in turn charge higher premiums for those with adverse health issues.
 You also will not be denied for a plan.

-However, if you wait to sign up for Medigap until after your open enrollment period for Medicare Supplement has ended, you could pay a higher premium or even be denied for a plan altogether due to preexisting conditions.
+However, if you wait to sign up for Medigap until after your open enrollment period for Medicare Supplement Insurance has ended, you could pay a higher premium or even be denied for a plan altogether due to preexisting conditions.

-If you are turning 65 soon or are already enrolled in original Medicare but do not have Medicare Supplement Insurance, you can find a Medigap plan in your area by searching for your zip code on Medicare.gov
+If you are turning 65 soon or are already enrolled in original Medicare but do not have Medicare Supplement Insurance, you can find a Medigap plan in your area by searching for your zip code on Medicare.gov.

 You can also research private insurance companies that offer this type of coverage.
 Plans may also be offered through various organizations, like AARP.
 For example, for the AARP Medigap plan — underwritten by UnitedHealthcare — you can enter your zip code on AARP’s website and find more details about the available plans and their premium costs.

 Even with the coverage that original Medicare offers, individuals may find themselves owing high out-of-pocket costs for their health care.
 Medigap plans can alleviate some of these costs.
-By researching the different Medigap plans available, you can potentially lower some costs and avoid any surprisingly large medical bills.
+By researching the different Medigap plans available, you can potentially lower some costs and avoid surprisingly large medical bills.